-On the patient end, most ER visitors know that they may be in it for the long haul.
+Most ER visitors know that they may be in it for the long haul on the patient end.
 It’s reasonable to assume that the aforementioned car accident victims will end up at the top of the ER list.
 But the prioritization of serious injuries doesn’t mean that someone with a sprained ankle or mysterious cough should be left behind.

-To help combat lengthy emergency department wait times, some facilities have implemented fast track areas and observation units.
-Many ER patients can be seen and treated by a nurse practitioner or physician assistant rather than a physician.
+To help combat lengthy emergency department wait times, some facilities have implemented fast-track areas and observation units.
+Many ER patients can be seen and treated by a nurse practitioner or physician assistant rather than physicians.
 Fast track units are designed to move those patients with less urgent conditions through the ER in a more timely manner.